-There are some great local delicacies to try in Vienna, and you can probably spend a whole weekend going between cafes.
+There are some great local delicacies to try in Vienna the Capital of Austria, and you can probably spend a whole weekend going between cafes.
 Here are a few of the must-tries:

 Vienna is famous for its delicious cakes.
 The Sacher Torte is heavenly, and you can try these little dreams in Aida Café Konditorei.
 It’s a cafe pastry chain which serves the most delicious cakes, and the environment couldn’t be better – pink, sweet and fluffy decor all around!